Most security tools can't see inside the browser, where attackers hide malicious code in website scripts that go unmonitored.

 Modern websites use JavaScript files from external sources for functionality, analytics, advertising, and user experience enhancements.
 These files are also called third-party scripts.
 These scripts are important to improve website performance, but just one malicious script can wreak havoc on your platform.
 It can skim credit card details (Magecart attacks), steal login credentials and personal information, inject malicious redirects, and hijack user sessions.
 The problem with scripts is the fact that they have full website privileges, so by default, they have access to everything users see and input on your pages.

 They can attack supply chains, take over CDN domains, or inject malicious code into legitimate scripts.
 Any of these entry points can allow attackers to steal payment data in real-time, redirect users to malicious sites, capture form inputs and passwords, or inject fake payment forms.
-These attacks are sophisticated and conditional.
-They only target specific users or activate at certain times, avoiding detection by security tools that only do periodic scans.
+These attacks are conditional: they target specific users or activate at certain times, dodging security tools that rely on periodic scans.

-Two notable examples that happened in recent memory are the British Airways Magecart attack in 2018 and the 2024 Polyfill.js hijack.
-In the case of the British Airways Magecart attack, third-party scripts were compromised, stealing credit card details of more than 380,000 customers.
-This resulted in fines exceeding $200 million.
-On the other hand, the more recent Polyfill.js hijack saw attackers take over a widely-used CDN domain.
-This allowed them to redirect users on over 100,000 websites to adult and betting sites.
-These two real-world examples show how one compromised script can impact millions of users.
+Two major examples: the British Airways Magecart attack in 2018 and the 2024 Polyfill.js hijack.
+In the British Airways attack, compromised third-party scripts stole credit card details from over 380,000 customers, leading to fines exceeding $200 million.
+The Polyfill.js hijack let attackers take over a widely-used CDN domain, redirecting users on over 100,000 websites to adult and betting sites.
+One compromised script can impact millions of users.

-Firewalls, server monitoring, and endpoint protection are effective traditional security tools, but they protect the server-side.
-Client-side attacks happen within the users' browsers, where traditional tools are blind.
-To add to this, client-side attacks are sophisticated and conditional.
-They can either target a specific user or only activate under certain conditions.
-This means they can operate for extended periods, affecting real users, while remaining undetected.
+Firewalls, server monitoring, and endpoint protection guard the server-side.
+Client-side attacks happen in users' browsers, where those tools are blind.
+Worse, these attacks are targeted and conditional: they can single out one user or fire only under specific conditions, running for weeks while affecting real visitors undetected.

 Financial websites are a gold mine for malicious third-party scripts.
 They can steal login credentials, personal information like SSNs and addresses, account numbers, transaction data, and payment details.
 This can be done by intercepting form submissions, capturing keystrokes, accessing browser storage, manipulating pages to create fake forms, and bypassing security measures.
-The fact that these scripts have full website privileges makes them extremely dangerous for any financial websites.
+Because these scripts have full website privileges, they're dangerous for any financial site.

 Can your security tools show exactly what data each third-party script collects, or can they detect a malicious payload that fires for only 1 in 1,000 visitors or targets just 5% of users after 5 p.m.?
 If you're one of the 99% of companies that answer NO to this question, then you're vulnerable to sophisticated, conditional client-side attacks.